HHS/simpler-grants-gov/documentation/decisions/adr/0003-api-language.md

 ### Python

 Python as a scripting language is fast and productive.
 Web-based applications can be created quickly and the code is highly readable.
 Python syntax is easy to understand, well-defined and extensible.
-APIs built over python are highly scalable and have an unmatched speed.
+APIs built over Python are highly scalable and have an unmatched speed.

 Because of it's popularity in the open source community, python makes it easy for open source contributors to support our work.